harrymandeveloper/fellowship-wk1-beg-html-css/day03/02Project/PITCHME.md

 ### Planning

-- Consistency, design patterns
+- Consistency: What is repeated?
 - Content first
 - What elements are reused, where?
 - Do containers have consistent padding or margin?
 - Fixed size?
-What if element’s contents overflow?
+Responsive design... what if content changed?

 ---